 When in the process of preparing ourselves to participate in the celebration of the Lord’s Supper, we find ourselves confessing the same type of sin(s) over and over again, it is an indication that there is a problem in the (John 8: 11) forsaking department that needs to be addressed.

 The 1John 1: 9 forgiveness of God is unlimited.
 God cannot be untrue to His own Word (1John 1: 9).
-God can not acknowledge the atoning Work of the Lord Jesus Christ on one hand, and then later require further action for a sinner go through to atone for a sin that has been confessed.
+God can not acknowledge the finished (John 19: 30), atoning Work of the Lord Jesus Christ on one hand, and then later require further action for a sinner go through to atone for a sin that has been confessed.

-Forgiveness does NOT mean that can not still be consequences for the sin(s) we commit.
-Some of the damage that sin has caused will be with us (and others) for the rest of our/their lives here, on Earth.
-Forgiveness means that the loss of salvation is one of the consequences that a repentant sinner will not have to endure.
+1John 1:9 forgiveness does NOT mean that can not or will not still be consequences for the sin(s) we commit.
+Some of the consequences that sin generates will be with us (and others) for the rest of our/their lives here, on Earth.

 God will and does impose increasing levels, in frequency and intensity, of divine discipline (Heb.
 12: 6) to motivate a born again believer to address sin that he/she has not yet confessed or forsaken.

 No matter how far a soul wanders into the darkness of the devil world, it will always be the desire of God for any lost soul to be saved (1Tim.
 2: 4).
 No matter how far an already saved soul may later wander into the darkness of the devil's world, it will always be the desire of God for that soul to return to the plan of God.
 Like the father of the prodigal son, our Father in Heaven looks down the road for the return of His wandering sons and daughters.

 Until we address (1John 1: 9/John 8: 11) any given sin(s) of commission and omission that God the Holy Spirit has already brought to our attention, we can go no further along the road to spiritual maturity.

-What many "Christians" will try to do to make up for an area of sin that they are or have been involved in, is to get over-involved in some area of Christian service.
-Such involvement may impress people, but one is not in fellowship with God and cannot go further in the post salvation spiritual life until the sin(s) that He has brought to mind is addressed (1John 1: 9/John 8: 11).
+What many "Christians" will try to do to make up for an area of sin that they are or have been involved in, by getting very active in some area of Christian service.
+Such involvement may impress people, but one is not in fellowship with God and cannot go forward in the post salvation spiritual life until the sin(s) that He has brought to their mind is addressed (1John 1: 9/John 8: 11).

-Advancing in the post salvation spiritual life is NOT foremost on the minds of many who claim to Christians.
+Identifying and/or advancing in the post salvation spiritual life is NOT foremost on the minds of many who claim to Christians.
 Many do not even know what the post salvation spiritual life is all about.
-Instead, they have entered or re-entered into one of the many alternatives that Man-made “religion” has constructed, with the applause of the devil himself.
+Instead, they have entered or re-entered into one of the many alternative plans that Man-made “religion” has constructed.

 Examining one-self to determine if one is “in the faith” will go a long way in learning the difference between Christianity and Christian Religion.
 Examining one-self to determine if one is “in the faith” will go a long way in learning the difference human good (wood , hay, straw) and divine good (silver, gold, precious stones).
 Divine good is produced by God (John 15: 5), through Spirit-filled, born again believers.

 Christian Religion, as opposed to Christianity, consists of all that Man in the name (authority) of religion has added to, distorted, or deleted from what the Word of God has to say on any given spiritual matter.

 One can be a religious herculean, and yet be a spiritual weakling.
-One is spiritually weak when he/she is not operating from a position of strength that an accurate understanding of Scripture provides, OR when he/she fails to apply what he/she knows to be the truth.
+One is spiritually weak when he/she is not operating from a position of strength that an accurate understanding and application of Scripture provides.

 There is no human or diabolical power in the universe that can destroy, undo, or reverse the divine work (Eph.
 4: 3/Titus 3:5) and its results (Romans 8: 1) that took place at the moment of salvation.